Things to Do in St. Thomas with Kids (2026 Family Guide) | The Passport Pal Blog

 Kid Favorite All Ages

-Coral World is a marine life park on the northeastern tip of St. Thomas — genuinely one of the best kid-specific activities on the island.
+Coral World is a marine life park on the northeastern tip of St. Thomas.
 The underwater observatory lets you descend below the surface and watch Caribbean reef life through panoramic windows.
 There are stingray pools, a shark habitat, sea turtles, a nature trail through native plants, and interactive animal feeding experiences.
+For families with younger kids or those who aren’t strong swimmers, Coral World delivers a rich marine experience without needing to get in the water.

 💡 Tip: Book tickets online before you sail for a small discount.
 Allow 2–3 hours minimum.
 Coral World is on the eastern end of the island — about 30 minutes by taxi from the cruise pier.
+It pairs well with adjacent Coki Beach for snorkeling.

 🐟